NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 - The :program:`cascaded` daemon for receiving zone data, signing it, and serving the signed result.
-It supports :doc:`review-hooks` during the processing pipeline, allowing you to use your preferred solutions to verify the unsigned and/or signed zone before publishing it.
+It supports :doc:`review-hooks` during the processing pipeline, allowing you to use your preferred solutions to automate verification of the unsigned and signed zone, before publishing it.

 - The :program:`cascade` command line interface (CLI) for controlling and interacting with the :program:`cascaded` daemon.

-- A tool called :program:`dnst keyset`, which is responsible for the key management of Cascade.
+- A tool called :program:`dnst keyset`, which is responsible for the :doc:`key management <key-management>` of Cascade, including automation of key rolls.
 It is invoked as needed by the :program:`cascaded` daemon.
-The reason for having an external key manager is to have the flexibility of swapping it out in the future, for example to support offline keys or multi-signing.
-You can read more about this in the :doc:`key-management` section.

-- The *optional* :program:`kmip2pkcs11` daemon, which is only required when using an PKCS#11 compatible HSM.
-You can read more about this in the :doc:`hsms` section.
+- The *optional* :program:`kmip2pkcs11` daemon, which is only required when using an PKCS#11 compatible :doc:`HSM <hsms>`.

 Supported Inputs/Outputs
 ------------------------